weaverbel/intro-computational-thinking/content/0-intro.md

 -------------

-Our friends in the bush are still in the shouting, blaming and squabbling stage of their prredicament, so while they are occupied in **NOT** solving their problem, we will look at computational thinking in a little more detail and examine how we can use each step to solve a maths problem.
+Our friends in the bush are still in the shouting, blaming and squabbling stage of their predicament, so while they are occupied in **NOT** solving their problem, we will look at computational thinking in a little more detail and examine how we can use each step to solve a maths problem.

 -------------